Made for Each Other (1939 film)

-Made for Each Other is a 1939 American romantic comedy film directed by John Cromwell, produced by David O. Selznick and starring Carole Lombard, James Stewart, and Charles Coburn.
-Lombard and Stewart portray a couple who marry after only knowing each other for just one day.
+Made for Each Other is a 1939 American romantic comedy drama film directed by John Cromwell, produced by David O. Selznick, and starring Carole Lombard, James Stewart, and Charles Coburn.
+The film follows a couple who marry after only knowing each other for just one day and documents their tempestuous marriage amid the Great Depression.

 The film is now in the public domain in the United States, and Disney owns the original film negative.